HISTORY OF THE WEBB NAME:

 was buried at Waikumete

-to the BRIDGENS family for more information about Martha's family.
+> Refer to the BRIDGENS family for more information about the family of

 3. ~ ~ ~ DORIS DOREEN MARJORIE WEBB (THOMAS > HENRY) was born on 17 March 1919 in Auckland and was the second daughter of HENRY